This is the third and final post in a three-part series on interviewing in a competitive job market.

 In fact, after our conversation, I can’t imagine him being much more than a B player.

 However, this is not how they generate enough business to be in the top 20%.
-You can (although against user terms) use automated tools for these tasks, but if used alone, you will not generate enough prospects to hit President’s Club.
+You can use automated tools for these tasks, although it may violate user terms, but if used alone, you will not generate enough prospects to hit President’s Club.

 And if you’ve ever interviewed with me, you probably know my questioning didn’t stop there.